Aston Martin boss says Brexit delay would prolong uncertainty

 “More importantly, what you’re doing is you’re creating continued uncertainty,” he said.

-Aston Martin, which floated on the London Stock Exchange last year, posted on Thursday a 26 percent rise in 2018 volumes and a 25 percent increase in revenues but adjusted pre-tax profits fell 7 percent to 68 million pounds ($90 million) before one-off cost related to its initial public offering.
+Aston Martin, which floated on the London Stock Exchange last year and is boosting its volumes and building its first sport utility vehicle at a new factory, posted on Thursday a 26 percent rise in 2018 volumes and a 25 percent increase in revenues.

+Adjusted pre-tax profits fell 7 percent to 68 million pounds ($90 million) before one-off costs related to its initial public offering.

+The company said that if some one-time pension-related credits were stripped out of 2017’s figures, adjusted pre-tax profit would have risen in 2018.

 Reporting by Costas Pitas; editing by Guy Faulconbridge